SFSF99/WebFileChecker-Magento-2.x/README.md

 WebFileChecker extension / module for Magento-2.x / tool / checks detects modified / hacked files / configuration

-(questions at <a href="https://ooawebstore.freeforums.org/">Magento Forum</a>, the process for adding a free extension to Magento Marketplace takes to much time for me)
+(see the special email address below for some questions, the process for adding a free extension to Magento Marketplace takes to much time for me)

 (more info about this module in <a href="https://www.ooawebstore.eu">webstore</a>)